Rapid digitalization has made today’s cybersecurity landscape highly complex and challenging.

 The internet is rife with such alarming cybersecurity statistics.
 Still, businesses, especially small ones, neglect the importance of having proper cybersecurity practices in place.

-So, if you are a business owner, this article is for you.
+So, if you are a business owner and looking for an answer for the above, this article is for you.

-Here is a checklist of cybersecurity measures that every business should put in place to protect itself from the harms of cyberattacks:
+Here is a checklist of cybersecurity cyber security best practices 2021 that every business should put in place to protect itself from the harms of cyberattacks:

 #1 Use complex passwords